Belle Starr

 Myra Maybelle Shirley Reed Starr (February 5, 1848 – February 3, 1889), better known as Belle Starr, was an American outlaw who gained national notoriety after her violent death.

 She associated with the James–Younger Gang and other outlaws.
 She was convicted of horse theft in 1883.
 She was fatally shot in 1889 in a case that is still officially unsolved.
-Her story was popularized by Richard K. Fox — editor and publisher of the National Police Gazette — and she later became a popular character in television and films.
+Her story was popularized by Richard Kyle Fox and she later became a popular character in television and films.

 Early life

 Belle Starr was born Myra Maybelle Shirley on her father's farm near Carthage, Missouri, on February 5, 1848.
 Most of her family members called her May.
 Her father, John Shirley, prospered raising wheat, corn, hogs and horses, though he was considered to be the "black sheep" of a well-to-do Virginia family which had moved west to Indiana, where he married and divorced twice.
 Her mother, Elizabeth "Eliza" Hatfield Shirley, was John Shirley's third wife and a distant relative to the Hatfields of the famous family feud.
 In the 1860s, Belle's father sold the farm and moved the family to Carthage, where he bought a livery stable and blacksmith shop on the town square.

-May Shirley received a classical education and learned piano, while graduating from Missouri's Carthage Female Academy, a private institution that her father had helped to found.
+Myra Shirley received a classical education and learned piano, while graduating from Missouri's Carthage Female Academy, a private institution that her father had helped to found.

-During the Civil War
+Civil War and aftermath

-May's brother, John A. M. "Bud" Shirley, six years older than she, was active in Jasper County among the irregular forces known as bushwhackers, guerilla bands organized to resist the federal troops who had been sent to compel Missouri to join the war against the Confederacy.
-May was reputed to have supported her brother in these efforts, perhaps as a spy, but without any evidence, exactly how and to what extent is obscured by the much-embroidered and heavily disputed Belle Starr legend.
-Bud Shirley was killed by federal troops in late June 1864.
-Soon after,sick at heart over Bud’s death and his business ruined by the theft and destruction, [John Shirley] disposed of his property, loaded his family and household goods into two Conestoga wagons, and set out for Texas ...
+During the American Civil War, Myra's older brother, John A. M. "Bud" Shirley, was an active Jasper County "bushwhacker", fighting for the Confederacy.
+Myra was reputed to have supported her brother in these efforts, perhaps as a spy, although not much is known about the exact details.
+Bud was killed by federal troops in late June 1864.
+Soon after,"sick at heart over Bud’s death and his business ruined by the theft and destruction, [John Shirley] disposed of his property, loaded his family and household goods into two Conestoga wagons, and set out for Texas ...
 Shirley’s destination was Scyene, a small settlement ten miles southeast of Dallas.
-Myra [May], a dutiful daughter, drove one of the wagons.According to the book Belle Starr by Burton Rascoe (Random House, 1941), the "Shirleys were regarded as 'rather common,' because they had no slaves."
-While in school, Myra was "irregular in attendence" and was regarded as "rather wild" by teacher Mrs. Poole.
+Myra [May], a dutiful daughter, drove one of the wagons."According to the book Belle Starr by Burton Rascoe (Random House, 1941), the "Shirleys were regarded as 'rather common,' because they had no slaves."
+While in school, Myra was "irregular in attendance" and was regarded as "rather wild" by teacher Mrs. Poole.